-Accessibility plays a huge role in allowing all students an equal opportunity to understand and engage with classroom topics.
-To create an accessible video that reaches every student effectively, we need to ensure your content is both ADA and Section 508 compliant.
+Accessibility plays a huge role in allowing everyone an equal opportunity to understand and engage with your topic.
+To create an accessible video that reaches every person effectively, we need to ensure your content is both ADA and Section 508 compliant.

 When creating accessible videos, there are three main factors to consider.